microprediction/microprediction/docs/predict.md

 ### The 8th rule of algo fight club is
-... you have to fight.
-If you don't like the methods above there's this one-liner:
+... if this is your first visit you have to fight.
+Go on, here's a one-liner:

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_from_new_venv.sh)"